kevin4Kin/kin-web-dev-docs/docs/documentation/python-sdk.md

 ```

 #### Account Details
- Each account on the Kin blockchain is composed of the public address and a secret seed (often also referred as public and private key).
+ Each account on the Kin blockchain has a public address.
+The address is identical to the public portion of the keypair created during account creation.

 ```python
 address = account.get_public_address()
 ```